waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Mom's Healing:** Can Mom heal my Pokémon?
 (Test next time in New Bark Town)
 - **Daily Events:** The FRUIT_TREE on Route 30 might provide a berry daily.
 (Check again later)
 - **Encounter Tables:** Do different patches of grass on the same route have different Pokémon encounters?
-- The western path on Route 30 was blocked by a Bug Catcher at (5, 23) who was initially invisible, causing the tile to act as an invisible wall.
-The 'shadowing' NPCs were a red herring.
+- The western path on Route 30 was blocked by a bugged interaction at (5, 23).
+My `pathfinder_bot` has found a path through it.
+I am now testing the agent's solution.
 - 'Shadowing' NPCs follow the player onto the same tile, preventing direct interaction.
 However, they are not solid obstacles; the player can move through them, and the NPC will simply teleport to the new tile.